All Episodes

 Listen to the Reverend Lowry again.

-Lord, in the memory of all the saints who from their labels rest, and in the joy of a new beginning.
+In the memory of all the saints who from their labors rest.

-We ask you to help us right for that day when black would not be asked to get back, when brown can stick around, when yellow will be mellow, when the red man can get ahead, man, and when white will embrace what is right.
+And in the joy of a new beginning, we ask you to help us work for that day when black will not be asked to get back, when brown can stick around, when yellow will be mellow, when the red man can get ahead, man, and when white will embrace what is right.

 Let all those who do justice and love mercy say amen.